3.4.5 Family and Medical Leave Act

 Where an employee does not notify the supervisor, business manager or designated person in the unit, and no unusual circumstances justify the failure to comply, FMLA-protected leave may be delayed or denied.

-WSU may also delay the taking of FMLA leave to an employee who fails to provide a complete and sufficient certification on a timely basis.
+WSU may also delay or deny the taking of FMLA leave to an employee who fails to provide a certification within the required time or who fails to provide a complete and sufficient certification despite an opportunity to cure deficiencies.

 For unforeseeable leave, an employee has an obligation to respond to WSU's questions designed to determine whether an absence is potentially FMLA-qualifying.
 Failure to respond to reasonable WSU inquiries regarding the leave request may result in denial of FMLA protection if WSU is unable to determine whether the leave is FMLA-qualifying.

 WSU's TPA is responsible, in all circumstances, for determining whether an employee leave from work is an FMLA-qualifying event, and if so, for designating the leave as FMLA and for giving notice of the designation to the employee.

 When a requested FMLA leave is approved, WSU's TPA will notify the employee that the requested leave is designated as FMLA-protected and will inform the employee of the amount of leave that will be counted against the employee's FMLA leave entitlement.

 If additional information is needed to determine if the employee's FMLA leave request can be approved, WSU's TPA will notify the employee what additional information is requested and the deadline for providing that information.

 When a requested FMLA leave is denied, WSU's TPA will notify the employee that the requested leave is denied and the reason for the denial.

 RETURN TO WORK AND FITNESS-FOR-DUTY CERTIFICATION